 Fettuccine Alouette-o

-This easy fettuccine alfredo recipe is made with Alouette garlic and herbs spreadable cheese for extra flavor and creaminess!
-A quick and easy dinner in about 15 minutes.
+This easy fettuccine alfredo recipe is made with a 3-ingredient sauce featuring Alouette garlic and herb cheese for extra flavor and creaminess!
+And it comes together in just 15 minutes for a cozy pasta dinner you can enjoy any night of the week.

 If we haven’t already made it clear, Alouette garlic & herbs spreadable cheese is one of our favorite treats.
 It’s soft and creamy and flavorful, and tastes great on just about anything.
 In fact, it’s so versatile that we decided to make a pasta sauce with it!